 * Airfares where required at cost if not organised by client

-* Accommodation outside of Sydney if not supplied by client is billed at $165.00 + GST country sites, and $185.00 + GST for city sites
+* Accommodation outside of Sydney if not supplied by client is billed at actual cost.

 * For training at your site, please fill out our site check list and return to us for review.
 RST T-0021 Onsite Training Check List

 There are no required course pre-requisites, other than each student is required to have a Unique Student Identifier (USI) issued by the Federal Government.

 There is no cost, students go online and complete their application at https://www.usi.gov.au/students/create-your-usi

 Your staff receive the following unit of competency upon successful completion of the training.: